-When it comes to combat, the game proceeds in rounds.
+When it comes to combat, the game progresses in rounds.

-As soon as a conflict arises, time is frozen, and the group decides the order in which the participants of the combat will act.
+As soon as a conflict arises, time is frozen, and the group determines the order in which the participants of the combat will act.

 To do this, each participant rolls on a D6, and adds the Quickness value.
-Here also the rule of Exploding Dice applies.
-The participant with the highest score starts the combat, all others follow in the order of their scores.
+The rule of Exploding Dice also applies here.
+The participant with the highest result starts the fight, all others follow in the order of their results.

 If two participants have the same result, the Quickness value decides first, and if this is also identical, the Deftness value.

 All participants of the combat have no actions available at the beginning of the combat.
-Only when they receive the priority for the first time their actions do refresh.
+Their actions are refreshed the first time they receive the priority.

 The combat is divided into combat rounds.
-In each combat round, each participant gets priority once, i.e. it is his turn, and he can assign which actions he will perform.
+In each combat round, each participant gets priority once, i.e. it is his turn and he can determine which actions he will perform.

 The participant can perform an action for each of his available actions (see Actor and Actions), or save the action to react in the opponent's turn (see Reactions).

-If the last participant has acted, the next combat round begins with the first participant.
+If the last participant has acted, the next combat round starts with the first participant.